 Alocasia Sunburn: Signs, Causes & How To Fix

-Alocasia is one of the gorgeous houseplants with large and beautiful arrow-shaped leaves.
+Alocasia is a gorgeous houseplant with large and beautiful arrow-shaped leaves.
 But their beautiful foliage can get damaged due to various problems, and sunburn is one of them.

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.